 Data-Seating Chart

-DESCRIPTION: Principals, directors, or instructional coaches who earn the Data-Seating Chart Micro-Credential can collect and sort data on carefully selected classroom interactions around students’ understanding and engagement using a formative classroom charting tool.
+DESCRIPTION: Principals, directors, or instructional coaches who complete this lesson can collect and sort data on carefully selected classroom interactions around students’ understanding and engagement using a formative classroom charting tool.

 RESEARCH BASE: Studies of highly effective teachers found that regular, quality feedback was a factor in increasing teacher performance and determining how long teachers planned to stay at their schools (Allen, Pianta, Gregory, Mikami, & Lun, 2011).
 These results, in turn, improve student achievement by an effect size of over 0.21 on student achievement in math and reading (Archer, Cantrell, Holtzman, Joe, Tocci, & Wood, 2016; Steinberg & Sartain, 2015).